dariogarcia/dariogarcia.github.io/_posts/2022-02-21-nn_diagram.md

 And that's it.
 Loss/Objective function, backprop and gradient descent are missing from the diagram, since these are temporally static components.
 Primas are used to illustrate the temporal change of D and W (in the case of D, accounts for different training samples).
 Data is painted yellow because its exogenous to the network.

 If you find this diagram useful or inspiring, let me know!
+It was an interesting exercise, but I didn't got any revelation myself...

+Cheers